STLCCP: Efficient Convex Optimization-based Framework for Signal Temporal Logic Specifications

-where $r$ is the parameter that adjusts the exponential decay rate. $\min_{j\in J}(N^{\varphi_j})$ is the lowest number of the tree weight constant.
-For example, in the case of the many-target scenario with $T=75$, this is $4$.
+where~$i$ denotes the iteration step, and~$e$ is a parameter that controls the rate of exponential decay, set to~$0.2$ in this case.
+The term~$\min_{j}\big(N_p^{\varphi_j}\big)$ denotes the smallest number of leaves among the subtrees~$\mathcal{T}^{\varphi_j}$ of concave constraints (e.g., 4 in the multi-target scenario with~$H = 75$).

-\textbf{Normal CCP method:} The normal CCP is the penalty CCP in Algorithm~\ref{alg:ccp} where the penalty weights $N^{\varphi_j}$ of all the concave constraints $i\in I$ are equal to the smallest number of child nodes each node has.